User Guide

 Starting from v0.0.11 the Floppy Emulation supports .MSA files.

 The steps to select the floppy image to emulate are the same for both read-only and read-write modes.
-This section explains how to select the floppy image to emulate:
+The SidecarT will convert the .MSA files to .ST files on the fly.

 Read-Write Emulation for Floppy Images